Reed Digital Collections

 Politics; Curriculum; Black Student Union; Black Studies Program; Rosenblum, Victor G. [1925-2006, 1968-1970 at Reed]; Faculty, Individual; Demonstrations; Student Activities; Faculty, Groups and Activities; Student Protests;

-Article about the upheaval during the mid to late 1960s between factions of the faculty, the Young Turks and the Old Guard, over the curriculum and the demand for the Black Studies Center; inicluded are...
+Article about the upheaval during the mid to late 1960s between factions of the faculty, the Young Turks and the Old Guard, over the curriculum and the demand for the Black Studies Center.
+Included are...

-Obituary for professor of physics, Hoffman, at Reed from 1959 through 1990; he worked at Livermore National Laboratory before Reed, and pioneered the use of digital computers at Reed.
+Obituary for professor of physics, Dennis G. Hoffman, at Reed from 1959 through 1990.
+He worked at Livermore National Laboratory before coming to Reed.

 Diary of a confrontation: Black Studies at Reed.
 By Thomas K. Worcester